telliott99/MySwift/part3/closures2.rst

     println(reversed)
     // [Charlie, Bob, Alex]

 Now admittedly, this is pretty brief.

-Also, the ``in`` looks weird, so don't try to parse its meaning but just remember that it says:  the closure body is beginning now.
+In addition to that, the ``in`` looks weird, so I try to suppress my instinct to parse its meaning, but just remember that it means:  the closure body is beginning now.

-As we saw in the previous section ____, we don't need variable names
+As we saw in the previous section :ref:`closures`, we don't need variable names

 .. sourcecode:: bash